mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 237 - Attribute Definitions/readme.md

 # Conclusion 🏁

-You cannot change the language you use, still, according to The [Sapir-Whorf hypothesis](https://learning.oreilly.com/library/view/clean-code-cookbook/9781098144715/) the structure and vocabulary of a language can shape or influence how its speakers perceive and think about the real world using the [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md).
+You can't change the language you use, still, according to The [Sapir-Whorf hypothesis](https://learning.oreilly.com/library/view/clean-code-cookbook/9781098144715/) the structure and vocabulary of a language can shape or influence how its speakers perceive and think about the real world using the [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md).

 # Relations 👩‍❤️‍💋‍👨